Mishalzeera/bluebird-blackjack/README.md

   audio couldn't be met in evry circumstance.
 This may be due to the button and form containing it redirect to another html page.

+- The code could have been much better if the author had used returned values from the functions, but at the time of writing the game the concept was not so well understood.
+Since then, some more understanding has developed, however it was decided to leave the game as-is for the time being, until more time is available.

 - Often, a Blackjack result is given despite the sum not adding up to 21.
 This is despite an if-else structure that should only return a Blackjack result in that strict occasion.
 There was a bug where two comparison systems were